A young man has a disturbing dream about the death of his girlfriend. After waking, he finds his zombie-like girlfriend haunting him.

 I filmed it in a night or 2 with a few friends.
 And when I received the developed film, one roll was utterly black.
 Either the camera messed up, or I messed up.
 Either way, I had to rush, get another camera from school and another roll of film, film again, then sent it to the lab – again.
 It came back, and editing started.
 I didn’t have time to schedule a little edit bay at the school, so I cut it by hand.

-Anyway, back to the music – this program could only do something like 2 minutes of music at a time, and we had to make a new file.
-We would play the music through the computer speakers into my four-track recorder and time it with each file.
+This program could only do 2 minutes of music at a time and had to make a new file.
+We would play the music through computer speakers into my four-track recorder and time it with each file.
 After a few tries, we got the piece perfect.
-A year or so later, my dog ate the tape of original music.
+A year later, my dog ate the tape.
 I was lucky enough to find one of the messed-up versions and placed it into the version you see here.

 If I remember correctly, this film was fun enough to continue the story.
 We started to make a more extended version – not sure if I even have any of that – maybe I’ll leave that nicely tucked in the deep dark recesses of my memory.

 I hope you enjoy this little trip into the past.